A Visit to the Ophthalmologist

 This assessment will include obtaining a detailed history of your concerns, a general medical history (including any allergies), a family history of disease (especially eye disease) and details of any medication your child is taking (prescribed & non-prescribed).
 Following this, the orthoptist will undertake a thorough assessment of your child’s vision, eye movements and binocular co-ordination.
 This may also include testing colour vision, visual fields and pupil reactions.

 Once this assessment is complete, the orthoptist will instil pupil dilating eye drops into your child’s eyes.
 These eye drops will enable the ophthalmologist to check the health of the internal structure of the eye and undertake an accurate test for glasses (retinoscopy).
 These eye drops are safe and apart from some very short lasting stinging, very rarely have any side-effects.
 The drops take approximately 30 minutes to work.
 Older children will notice that their vision becomes blurred, especially when looking at objects close to their eyes.
 This blurring usually lasts about 3 hours.
 Dilation of the pupils may cause some light sensitivity and last for 24 hours.
 Sunglasses and avoiding bright sunlight may be helpful if your child is bothered by this.
 Many children seem to have no difficulty with light sensitivity.

 After the dilating eye drops have had time to work (at least 30 minutes) you will see the ophthalmologist.
-We will discuss your concerns and the history of your child’s eye problems.
-Following this we will determine the health of your child’s eyes.
+Here, you will discuss your concerns and the history of your child’s eye problems.
+Following this, the health of your child’s eyes will be determined.
 This may involve using various instruments to assess the health of the front of the eye and eyelids, the internal structure of the eye and the need for glasses.
 Infants and younger children will do this sitting on your lap and older children will be seated next to you.
 Gentle restraint of arms and head may be required in infants for a brief period.